RVCC-IDMX/arcane-wiki-template/README.md

 3. Once you know how to create a preset, you'll have to make one in the Settings -> Upload panel.
 Settings is the gear icon <img width="20" alt="Screenshot 2022-11-01 at 11 39 54 PM" src="https://user-images.githubusercontent.com/13385801/199389999-5dd9d147-e863-4e5e-83fa-85c5865b43fe.png"> in the top-right os the screen.
 [Managing upload presets for developers](https://cloudinary.com/documentation/upload_presets)

-4. Edit Upload Manipulations -> Incoming Transformation: and set the transformations to c_scale,q_auto,w_400
+4. Edit Upload Manipulations -> Incoming Transformation: set it to `signed` and set the transformations to `c_scale,q_auto,w_400`

-4. Save the preset giving it the name `arcane`.
+4. Save the upload preset giving it the name `arcane`.

 ---